Hill Country Jazz Festival

-Texas State University San Marcos is proud to announce the 24th annual Hill Country Jazz Festival.
-The festival will be held February 8-9, 2013, on the beautiful Texas State University campus.
+Texas State University is proud to announce the 29th annual Hill Country Jazz Festival.
+The festival will be held on Saturday, February 9, 2019, on the beautiful Texas State University campus.
 In addition to our excellent facilities, our outstanding adjudicators, clinicians, and performers promise to make this a memorable experience.
-A non-competitive event, The Hill Country Jazz Festival does not select winners but does recognize exemplary big bands, combos, and individual instrumentalists with “Outstanding Performance Awards.”
+As a non-competitive event, The Hill Country Jazz Festival does not select winners but does recognize exemplary big bands, combos, and individual instrumentalists with “Outstanding Performance Awards.”

-Jazz ensembles wishing to participate in the Hill Country Jazz Festival should complete the enclosed application and return it by mail with the non-refundable $185.00 by January 21, 2013.
-Please make checks payable to Texas State University—Jazz.
+Jazz ensembles wishing to participate in the Hill Country Jazz Festival should complete the enclosed application and return it by mail with the non-refundable $200 by January 15.

 In addition to the above activities, an all-star big band will play a free concert on Friday, February 8, at 7:30 p.m. in Evans Auditorium as part of the Eddie Durham Celebration.
 The band will feature members of the Count Basie Orchestra, and include a talk by director of the National Jazz Museum Loren Schoenberg.
 We hope you can attend both events, but all school performances are only on Saturday, February 9.